geekysrm/fb-messenger-weather-bot/README.md

 vahana          Running   vahana.hasura
 ```

-Find the EXTERNAL-URL for the service named `bot`(in this case -> https://bot.inquisitive20.hasura-app.io).
+Find the EXTERNAL-URL for the service named `bot` and keep a note of it after changing the `http` to `https` in the URL.
+(For example, in this case -> https://bot.inquisitive20.hasura-app.io).

 ### Enabling webhooks